jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/rules-new-standard/index.md

 They are those that can be evaluated with [DAST](../../categories/dast/), [SAST](../../categories/sast/) or [SCA](../../categories/sca/).

-The out-of-scope security requirements, which can focus, for example, on security training and documentation, in contrast, can only be verified by audits.
+The out-of-scope security requirements, which may focus, for example, on security training and documentation, in contrast, can only be verified by audits.
 And although they are not technical, as Oscar says, "*they play a key role in a security test.
 For example, the lack of training of